 Dietplan6 is the successor to Dietplan5, which was originally released in 1991.The software was completely re-written in 2003 and, although it took the functionality of Dietplan5 as its starting point, internally it was designed to be as independent as possible of any particular operating system, such as Microsoft Windows, or any specific database management system.
-The current version 6.70 of the software runs under Windows from 2000 to Windows 8 and on Macintosh OS X from version 10.5 (Leopard) to 10.8 (Mountain Lion).
+The current version 6.70 of the software runs under Windows from XP to Windows 8 and on Macintosh OS X from version 10.5 (Leopard) to 10.9 (Mavericks).
+The current release is version 6.70,first published in October 2012 and constantly kept up to date via updates that can either be installed from within Dietplan itself or downloaded and installed from the Support page here on this site.

 There are two versions of the software: Dietplan6 Pro and Dietplan6 P3.
 Both are practically identical in the nutritional analysis tasks they can perform, but each is intended for a different kind of user.